iprada/Circle-Map/README.md

    * [Tutorial: identification of mappable circular DNA using Circle Map Realign](https://github.com/iprada/Circle-Map/wiki/Tutorial:-Identification-of-circular-DNA-using-Circle-Map-Realign)

-Once you have detect circular DNA in your samples you will probably be interested at looking at the output files.
-To help you understanding the output, we have create a page explaining what is the information provided by Circle-Map in every column of its output.
+Once you have detected circular DNA in your samples you will probably be interested at looking at the output files.
+To help you understanding the output, we have created a page explaining what is the information provided by Circle-Map in every column of its output.
 You can find the information in the following link:

 * [Circle-Map output explanation](https://github.com/iprada/Circle-Map/wiki/Circle-Map-output-files)